 - 1/2 cup heavy cream

-- 1 cup chopped meat of your choice we like cooked crumbled turkey sausage
+- 1 cup turkey sausage or chopped meat of choice

 - 3 green onions chopped